sbastidasr/sbastidasr.github.io/_posts/2015-07-09-what-are-cocoapods-and-why-use-them.md

 ---
 layout: post
 title: What are CocoaPods?
-And why use them
 date: '2015-07-09T14:32:54-05:00'
+subtitle:   "And why use them."
+author:     "sbastidasr"
 tags:
 - cocoapods
 - ios